Masmiseim36/nxpSDK/boards/evkmimxrt1064/lwip_examples/lwip_mqtt/freertos/readme.txt

 1. Make sure the MQTT broker pointed to by EXAMPLE_MQTT_SERVER_HOST and EXAMPLE_MQTT_SERVER_PORT definitions is up and accessible on your network via unsecured socket.
 A public MQTT testing server can be used or you can install a broker locally and modify the definitions mentioned above.
+2. Change MQTT client ID string in the EXAMPLE_MQTT_CLIENT_ID definition to something unique.
+    It is especially important when EXAMPLE_MQTT_SERVER_HOST points to a public broker or when you want to connect multiple boards to a same broker.
+Connecting more boards with the same MQTT client ID to the same broker may cause previously connected clients with the same ID to be disconnected.
-2. Connect a USB cable between the PC host and the OpenSDA(or USB to Serial) USB port on the target board.
+3. Connect a USB cable between the PC host and the OpenSDA(or USB to Serial) USB port on the target board.
-3. Open a serial terminal on PC for OpenSDA serial(or USB to Serial) device with these settings:
+4. Open a serial terminal on PC for OpenSDA serial(or USB to Serial) device with these settings:
     - 115200 baud rate
     - 8 data bits
     - No parity
     - One stop bit
     - No flow control
-4. Insert the Ethernet Cable into the target board's RJ45 port and connect it to a router (or other DHCP server capable device).
+5. Insert the Ethernet Cable into the target board's RJ45 port and connect it to a router (or other DHCP server capable device).
-5. Download the program to the target board.
+6. Download the program to the target board.
-6. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.
+7. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.

 Running the demo
 ================